 When you are challenged.
 You are not legally required to carry documentation, but having your ADR ID card, QR-linked profile and training log available significantly reduces the practical friction of access challenges.
 If a venue refuses entry, ask them to put the refusal in writing with reasons.
 A refusal without justification may constitute disability discrimination and can be reported to the EHRC or pursued through the county court.

 An ADR registration gives you a QR-linked online profile, smart ID card and NFC tag that venue staff, transport operators and housing providers actually respond to.
-Over 6,000 UK handlers are already registered.
+Thousands of UK handlers are already registered.

 One of the most consistent difficulties reported by handlers with psychiatric assistance dogs is the scepticism they face, from venue staff, from members of the public, and sometimes from family members, that their dog is a "real" assistance dog.
 This scepticism has a particular edge in the PTSD context because the disability is invisible.
 A guide dog handler's need is self-evident.
 A PTSD assistance dog handler does not appear, to a casual observer, to need anything.